 - 8 and 16 week terms are available (All ACT, ECN and FIN courses are 16 weeks)

 Curriculum Guide top

-This curriculum is for new BS in Management students starting after August 23, 2010.
-If you began the BS in Management program prior to August 23, 2010 please contact the Academic Advising Office and set up an appointment with your advisor.
+This curriculum is for new BS in Management students starting in the fall of 2014.
+If you began the BS in Management program prior to the fall of 2014 please contact the Academic Advising Office and set up an appointment with your advisor.